 - Data containing prepared variables with ExtComm

 - and graphic panel PanelData displaying values read from the device.

 object is automatically projected into this panel (current data is read automaticaly).

-- Select page Data
+- Select the "Data

-- In the "Target object (PmCommData)
+- In the "Target object (PmaCommGroup)

-object (the path to the object "/Communication/CommModbus/Comm/Group1
+type (the path to the object "/Comm/CommModbus/Comm/Group1

 - Open the "ItemID